 It can be easy to forget where you are when you’re travelling.
 With the golden arches at every corner, google at your fingertips and English on the tip of everyone’s tongues, those moments where you become distinctly aware of just how far you’ve come are increasingly few and far between.
 Tokyo has its charms; the allure of quirky, cosmopolitan sophistication can be difficult to resist.
 However, it is the unassuming tradition of Kyoto’s alleyways that require a second thought.

 Often, my Mother’s excursions are more than a little off-base (click here to read about the full extent of her unique approach to our itinerary), but this time, she hit the nail on the head.
 Whilst ‘Geisha hunting’ likely doesn’t feature on the first page of your travel guide to Japan, it’s a wonder in itself.
 There’s something a little eerie about even just wandering the pavements of a foreign city at night, throw in a glimpse of the women you’ve likely only seen in photographs, and you’re in a whole other world.

 For a reminder of that feeling, the one adventurers spend their lives chasing after and writers devote their time to articulating, go get lost in Hanami-Koji-Dori, Gion.

 I had planned on listing all seven of my wonders in this post but as I’m sure you’ve also come to realise, I had a little too much to say.
-Whilst details of the final four are on their way (look out for the post in the next few days), in the mean time I’d love to hear about some of your most remarkable travel experiences, perhaps I’ll find another to add to my list!
+Whilst details of the final four are on their way (look out for the post soon), in the mean time I’d love to hear about some of your most remarkable travel experiences, perhaps I’ll find another to add to my list!